-Please select the individual links below to view summaries of available grants and funding.
-Summaries include grant guidelines, application checklists and forms, timelines, grant-specific contact details, and frequently asked questions.
-Please ensure that you are applying for the grant that is appropriate for your needs and situation.
+The links below will take you to summaries of available grants and funding in the Diocese.
+You’ll see grant guidelines, application checklists and forms, timelines, grant-specific contact details, and frequently asked questions.
+Make sure you’re applying for the grant that’s appropriate for your needs and situation.

-- Baker Foundation Grants (for the building of or additions to Sunday Schools)
+For the building of or additions to Sunday Schools.

-- Carleton Fund Grants (for repairs and/or renovations to rectories occupied by clergy)
+For repairs or renovations to rectories occupied by clergy.

-- Ferguson Grants (for the construction, purchase, alteration or renovation of a buildings for use as a home for the aged)
+For the construction, purchase, alteration or renovation of a buildings for use as a home for the aged.

-- MAF Stretch Grants (for bridging from a Reach Grant to longer-term funding)
+For bridging from a missional Reach Grant to longer-term funding.

-- York Rectors Fund (for rectors within certain geographic boundaries to fund special projects)
+For rectors within certain geographic boundaries to fund special projects.

 The Anglican Foundation of Canada distributes grants and loans to causes that are new or for which funds are not easily accessed or financed.
-Programs supported by the Foundation can range from building projects, accessibility upgrades, creative arts programs, theological student bursaries, camps, aboriginal prayer and peace circles, and much more.
-(Note: Application can only be made through the Diocese, not directly to the Foundation).
+Programs supported by the Foundation can include building projects, accessibility upgrades, creative arts programs, theological student bursaries, camps, Indigenous prayer and peace circles, and much more.

 The Bishop’s Company Fund provides discretionary funds for the bishops so that they might come to the aid of clergy and their families with emergency needs.

-Active clergy in the Diocese of Toronto, as well as some Diocesan lay staff, may also be eligible for Professional Development Grants (Diocesan), Discretionary Medical and Dental Grants (Diocesan), and Sabbatical Grants (National Church).
+Active clergy in the Diocese of Toronto, as well as some diocesan lay staff, may be eligible for Professional Development Grants (diocesan), Discretionary Medical and Dental Grants (diocesan), Sabbatical Grants (National Church), and Moving Expenses.